blambeau/phd/writing/NOTES.md

     * Revisit the train example to match what is used in Chapter 4

-    * Add a running example for process models (Meeting scheduler)?

   * 2.2.2 On double use of LTS models

     * The discussion should probably be extended a bit now?
 Consistency